h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > from the request that generated the protocol error so that clients
 > can disambiguate requests with different codes and the same ID.

 This attribute is no longer needed in RADIUS/1.1.
 The Identifier field is unused, so it impossible for two requests to have the "same" ID.
-Instead, the Token field permits clients and servers to correlate requests and responses, independent of the Code being used.
+Instead, the Token field permits clients and servers to correlate requests and responses, independent of the Code value being used.

 Therefore, the Original-Packet-Code attribute ({{RFC7930, Section 4}}) MUST NOT be sent over a RADIUS/1.1 connection.
-That attribute is not used or needed over RADIUS/1.1 connections.

-If the Original-Packet-Code attribute is received over a RADIUS/1.1 connection, the attribute MUST either be silently discarded, or be treated an as "invalid attribute", as defined in {{RFC6929, Section 2.8}}.
-That is, existence of the Token field means that the Original-Packet-Code attribute is not needed in RADIUS/1.1 to correlate Protocol-Error replies with outstanding requests.
+If it is received in a packet, it MUST be treated as "invalid attribute" as defined in {{RFC6929, Section 2.8}}.

-We note that any packet which contains an Original-Packet-Code attribute can still be processed.
-There is no need to discard an entire packet simply because it contains an Original-Packet-Code attribute.

 # Other Considerations